News News News News

 __________________________________________________________

-Articles, interviews or reviews, perhaps you could let us know.
-We are particularly looking for articles from 70s publications, such as Melody Maker, Sounds, New Musical Express and Folk Roots, along with any articles from the national and local press.
+Please let us know if you have any articles, interviews or reviews from publications such as Melody Maker, Sounds, New Musical Express and Folk Roots, or any stories from the national and local press.

-Review of a Ralph McTell concert you have attended, or of a favourite McTell album, then email it to us and we will add it to the appropriate page.
+Fan's Review of a Ralph McTell concert you have attended, or of a favourite McTell album, please email it to us and we'll add it to the appropriate page.

 Email